 An Unprecedented Age

 - The past is not completely forgotten.
 Perhaps we don’t study history as much as we ought to, but some of its major features cannot be forgotten.
 The History Channel on television has played unending videos of World War II, so much that some people refer to it as “The Hitler Channel.”
 And every time some authoritarian politician makes any headway at all, bloggers and pundits are all asking each other “is he just like Hitler? has fascism begun to rise again?”
-This awareness does not completely prevent the rise of A New Hitler, but it does prevent a new rise of The First Hitler.
-If we get a new Hitler, he will be coming to a world that is already aware what it is like to have a Hitler.
-That doesn’t completely prevent the experience, but at least it changes the experience.
-Likewise for the Russian Revolution, or any other major drama from the past.
+This awareness does not completely prevent the rise of A New Hitler, but it does prevent a new rise of A First Hitler.
+If we get a new Hitler, he will be coming into a world that is already aware what it is like to have a Hitler.
+That doesn’t prevent the experience, but at least it changes the experience.
+Likewise for repeating the Russian Revolution, or any other major drama from the past.

-- Information is growing and communication systems are improving, exponentially fast, because they too are a feedback system — i.e., consequences are also causes.
-Computers and the internet have been improving by leaps and bounds, doing things never imagined or expected, and we can expect that trend to continue.
-This may lead to the creation of a heaven on earth or a hell on earth, depending on who is in charge (hopefully, all of us) and what their philosophy is (hopefully, peace and love).
+- But the growth of information is also making us all more powerful, in ways that can be used for good or ill.
 The question of gun control will soon be obsolete and old-fashioned, because soon people will be able to make guns on 3d-printers in their basements; gun registration won’t be able to stop that; any madman will be able to kill dozens of people.
 In fact, soon, every suicidal madman will have all the information he needs to build a germ warfare lab in his basement, and that can’t be stopped by some authoritarian bully with drones; any suicidal madman will be able to kill millions of people.
-The only thing that can make us safe is a change to a culture in which everyone cares about everyone else, no one is left behind, and thus there aren’t any suicidal madmen and no one wants to hurt us.
+The only thing that can make us safe is a change to a culture of caring and sharing that leaves no one behind, so that there aren’t any suicidal madmen and no one wants to hurt us.

-I don’t know just what is going to happen, but I think computer scientist Mark Miller had it right when he said

-“You know, things are going to be really different! . . .
+I don’t know just what is going to happen, but I think computer scientist Mark Miller had it right when he said, “You know, things are going to be really different! . . .
 No, no, I mean really different!”